-Density is the measure of a material's mass per unit volume used in many aspects of science, engineering and industry.
+Density is the measure of a material's mass per unit volume, used in many aspects of science, engineering and industry.
+Density can be calculated by dividing an object's mass by its volume.
+Since different materials have different densities, measuring an object's density can help determine which materials are in it.
 Finding the density of a metal sample can help to determine its purity.
-Since different materials have different densities, measuring an object's density can help determine which materials are in it.
-There are several ways to measure an object's density, depending on its properties and the measuring equipment available.

 Direct Measurement of Mass and Volume